bytedance/byteps/docs/faq.md

 ### **Okay, I get that PS has less traffic from workers.
 But, PS Push and Pull are not duplex, and waste half bandwidth?**

 BytePS does not have this problem.
 It can fully utilize bi-direction network bandwidth.
 The key ideas are tensor partitioning and pipelining.
 For example, you have a 100MB tensor to be pushed and pulled.
 Inside BytePS, we will partition the tensor into small pieces.
 After pushing the first piece, we will start pulling the first piece.
 At the same time, we will start pushing the second piece.
 And so on.
-For most of the time except the first piece and the last piece, the bi-directional bandwith is fully utilized.
+For most of the time except the first piece and the last piece, the bi-directional bandwidth is fully utilized.

 ### **Since the bottleneck is the NIC of GPU machines, why not add more NICs?**